 The SCS study also revealed that the ancient Chamorros practice tooth incisions, an intricate design of dental modification: vertical, diagonal, and cross-hatched marks.

-The team also discovered the ancient Chamorros’ tooth art practices: making incisions on their teeth.
 These occurred in a small sample of the analyzed teeth yet provided perhaps a window into social status.
 The remains showed an intricate design of dental modification with vertical and diagonal incisions, as well as some bearing cross-hatched marks.